jtsternberg/LocalGPT/ROADMAP.md

 ## PHP Library

 - [ ] Expose a public PHP API for using LocalGPT in your own PHP projects.

+## API Key Management

+- [ ] On first run, if no API keys are found for a required provider, prompt the user to enter them (in the session), then store them in the `.env` file.
+- [ ] Store the entered API keys in a `.env` file located at `~/.config/localgpt/.env`.
+- [ ] Update the configuration loading logic to:
+    - First, look for `.env` in `~/.config/localgpt/`.
+    - Then, look for `.env` in the current working directory (maintaining current behavior).

 ## Dynamic System Prompt (Replacements)